 Pay Attention to the Region You’re Moving To

 When looking for health insurance that will cover you abroad, consider the region you’re going to live in.
 Asia, the Middle East, Europe, and North America all have different healthcare systems.
-What does this mean for you?
-You have to make sure your insurance is sufficient enough in these areas.
+You have to make sure your insurance is sufficient in these areas.

-• Southeast Asia: Singapore’s healthcare system provides Western-quality care at Western prices with outpatient visits costing US$110 to US$220.
-Thailand offers quality private care at lower costs, so you can pay out of pocket for outpatient care and skip coverage to reduce premiums.
+- Southeast Asia: Singapore’s healthcare system provides Western-quality care at Western prices, with outpatient visits costing US$110 to US$220.
+Thailand offers quality private care at lower costs, so you can pay out of pocket for outpatient care and skip that coverage to reduce premiums.
 Vietnam requires careful insurer selection, while Japan’s healthcare system combines universal coverage with expensive private options.
 Understanding these cost differences helps you avoid over-insuring in affordable locations.

-• North America: US healthcare costs are extreme with emergency room visits costing US$3,000 to US$15,000, and routine surgery from US$20,000 to US$100,000.
+- North America: US healthcare costs are extreme, with emergency room visits costing US$3,000 to US$15,000 and routine surgery from US$20,000 to US$100,000.
 Canada offers universal healthcare but has lengthy wait times.
-Both countries have complex provider networks where going out-of-network increases costs by 200 percent to 500 percent.
+Both countries have complex provider networks where going out-of-network can increase costs by 200 to 500 percent.
 Many international insurers exclude US coverage for expats due to costs.

-Each region presents unique challenges that impact your insurance strategy — from Southeast Asia’s differing costs to North America’s extreme expenses requiring maximum coverage.
-But you also have to weigh your risks.
+Each region presents unique challenges that affect your insurance strategy, from Southeast Asia’s varying costs to North America’s extreme expenses requiring maximum coverage.
+You also have to weigh your risks.

 Assess Your Risks

-Start planning for your insurance needs by knowing your risk factors, as these impact both your coverage needs and premiums.
+Start planning for your insurance needs by knowing your risk factors, as these affect both your coverage needs and premiums.

-Your risk profile impacts whether you should pick cost savings or in-depth coverage — getting this assessment wrong could hurt your pockets.
-That said, you also have to consider your priorities.
+Your risk profile affects whether you should prioritize cost savings or in-depth coverage: getting this assessment wrong could hurt your finances.
+You also have to consider your priorities.

 Determine Your Coverage Priorities